When Do We Arrive on the First Day? When Do We Leave on the Last Day?

 How Do I Apply?

-Applications will be accepted until the week before camp begins (based on availability) and must be accompanied by the $100 non-refundable application fee.
+Applications are due June 1 and must be accompanied by a $100 non-refundable application fee.
 Students interested in registration after the deadline should contact the camp office.
-Fees are lower if you register before Memorial Day weekend.
+Applications received after June 1 will be considered on a space available basis.
 Because enrollment is limited, we recommend that students apply early.
 Please instruct outside scholarship donors to submit funding before or with the camp registration.
 If scholarship funding is not received by this deadline, the parent/guardian will be responsible for payment in full.

 Are Scholarships Available?